zhangmeishan/N3LDG/README.md

-N3LDG
+N3LDG (In Progress)
 ===========================
-A lightweight neural network libary based on dynamic graph for natural language processing (LibN3L-3.0)
+A lightweight neural network libary based on dynamic graph for natural language processing At this time, gpu is not fullly used.

 To use this library, just include the directory in your code and call it by "#include N3LDG.h"